ulftenaar/HKUStudentUnionHugo/content/sidehome.md

 +++

-#### General Student Union meeting
-Every Thursday at 16:30!
-Everyone is welcome to join, the meeting can also be joined online

----

 #### HKU4Palestine win
 HK4Palestine managed to get the school to cut the ties with Bezalel, read their full statement [here](https://www.instagram.com/p/DOcA5VOiJv9/?img_index=1)

 ---

+#### Box Of Grievances
+Our official, glorious, digital Box Of Grievances is live, fill the unfillable box with everything that bothers you within the HKU, click [here](https://hkustudentunion.nl/boxofgrievances)

+---

-#### VIDIUS
+#### Banner making event
-The HKU Student Union is now an official action group of [Vidius](https://vidius.nl/).
-You will hear more about this very soon.
+We are organizing an event where we together will draw on a blanket and upgrade it to the extremely official HKU Student Union banner.
+The event will take place in the Oudenoord atrium at 17:30 on October 16th, come by and bring a friend!
+Read more info about this, and other events on our [Calendar](https://hkustudentunion.nl/calendar)

 ---